Skip to content

 Impact

 The work we do in addressing SRMCH and rights among people living in vulnerable situations has resulted in key improvements to SRMCH and rights around the globe.
 To address the root causes of SRMCH and rights issues, we work closely with communities to make systemic changes, through research, education, building local capacity, and strengthening health systems.
 With our partners in Nepal, we supported health facilities to update and make improvements to their infrastructure.
 As a result, maternal healthcare facilities are now better equipped to safely deliver health services, including controlling and preventing infections.
-In Tanzania, we worked with local partners and communities in the Iringa Region to form, mobilize, and empower women’s groups.
-Members of women’s groups play an important role in raising awareness among local men and women about maternal and child health and the importance of antenatal care.
-Women’s groups not only enhanced community awareness about maternal and child health, but also contributed to increasing timely antenatal care visits in their communities.
-Our work in rural, remote, and ethnic minority communities in Vietnam building capacity among local female village health workers and ethnic minority midwives led to significant improvements in the proportion of women and newborns who received timely maternal and newborn health services.
+In Bangladesh, we worked with partners in underserved areas of Dhaka to increase access to quality sexual and reproductive health care services, address the social and gender-based barriers to sexual and reproductive health (SRH) and rights, and strengthen referral pathways for victims of sexual and gender-based violence (SGBV).
+Working with health workers improved their capacity to provide gender-sensitive SRH services, and working with over 1,000 youth volunteers to raise awareness in the community improved knowledge of the importance of SRH services, strengthened awareness of how to access services, and dismantled stigma and misinformation around SRH.
+Our work in schools in rural, remote, and ethnic minority communities in Vietnam to strengthen comprehensive sexuality education led to improved knowledge and confidence among adolescents on important SRH topics.
 Increased engagement of men in SRMCH and rights in remote areas of Son La province, Vietnam, for example through educational videos and group education sessions, resulted in increased access to and use of maternal health services among women.

 Sexual, Reproductive, Maternal and Child Health & Rights